Chinese victim of Boston attack posted photo of final breakfast

 "Everyone, please help me find my roommate", pleaded the post, according to Phoenix.
 After going to the marathon, "she hasn't come home and ... everyone is very worried".

-The woman's own microblog has numerous photos of dishes she cooked, and she noted that she loved all flavours of Ben and Jerry's ice cream.
+The woman's own microblog has numerous photos of dishes she cooked, and she noted that she loved all flavors of Ben and Jerry's ice cream.

 The victim graduated from high school in 2008 in Shenyang, Phoenix said.
 Her age has not been disclosed, but that would mean she was probably 23 or 24 years old.